 The opposite is true as well.
 If your thyroid gland is malfunctioning for another reason, it will naturally affect the health of your adrenal glands.
 It could also cause additional stress and may bring on adrenal fatigue.

 Another way the adrenals and thyroid are connected is through the HPA axis, or hypothalamic-pituitary-adrenal axis.
 One of the HPA’s primary duties is to control the adrenal glands and the more than 50 hormones that they produce, including cortisol.
 The release of hormones from the thyroid is also controlled by the hypothalamus and the pituitary.
 So issues that affect the hypothalamus or pituitary glands also affect the adrenals and thyroid.
-And when the adrenals become fatigued because of AFS, the resulting malfunctions in the HPA axis will also affect the health of the thyroid.
+And when the adrenals become fatigued because of Adrenal Fatigue, the resulting malfunctions in the HPA axis will also affect the health of the thyroid.

 Because of the interconnected nature of these glands, it is important that any medical professional you see understands these connections, rather than just looking at the surface symptoms.
 This will give them the best chance of undercovering the deeper issues behind any problems that you’re experiencing.